We Love Doodles

-The Cavapoo, also known as Cavoodle or Cavadoodle, is a mix between the Poodle and Cavalier King Charles Spaniel.
-There are very few standards for Cavapoo size because it is a designer breed, not a purebred dog.
-Generally, you will see breeders advertising Teacup, Toy, Miniature, or Standard Cavapoo sizes, so it’s important to understand the differences between their sizes.
+The Cavapoo, also known as a Cavoodle or Cavadoodle, is a mix between the Poodle and Cavalier King Charles Spaniel.
+There are very few standards for a uniform Cavapoo size because it is a designer breed, not a purebred dog.
+Generally, you will see breeders advertising Teacup, Toy, Miniature, or Standard Cavapoo sizes, so it’s important to understand the differences between the four varieties.

-As a mix between a Poodle and Cavalier King Charles Spaniel, it is natural to expect Cavapoos to be small-sized to medium-sized.
+Because they’re a mix between a Poodle and Cavalier King Charles Spaniel, it is natural to expect Cavapoos to be small- to medium-sized.
 However, the size of the Poodle parent can drastically impact the size of the Cavapoo.
 This is because Poodles have multiple sizes: Toy, Miniature, Medium, and Standard.
 There is only one standardized size of Cavalier King Charles Spaniel.

 Typically, Cavapoos weigh between nine to twenty-five pounds and measure nine to fourteen inches in height at the shoulder.
 It’s worth noting that many Cavapoos can be smaller or bigger.
 Our article discusses Cavapoo sizes, the factors that affect their sizes, and how to choose the correct breeder.